Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 `Algebraic data types` are composite types, used commonly in functional programming.
 The following ADTs are featured in Scilla.
-Each ADT is defined as a set of constructors.
+Each ADT is defined as a set of **constructors**.
 Each constructor takes a set of arguments of certain types.

 Boolean